PRIVACY NOTICE

 Rendle & Co takes the security of and our legal responsibilities around your personal data seriously.
-This statement explains relevant information about our processing of your personal data collected via this website.
+This statement explains relevant information about our processing of your personal data collected when you contact us or when you browse our website, fill in contact forms or download any information.

-Please read this Privacy Notice carefully before using our website or registering to use our services.
+Please read this Privacy Notice carefully before using our website, contacting us, agreeing to or registering to use our services.
 This Privacy Notice sets out our views and practices regarding your personal data and how we collect, process and treat it.

 References in this Privacy Notice and on our website to “we”, “our” or “us” are references to Rendle & Co.
 References to “you” and “your” means each natural or legal person who uses our website or the associated services.

-We do not share your personal data collected through this website with outside organisations unless to not do so would mean that we were not complying with our statutory and regulatory obligations.
+We do not share your personal data collected with outside organisations unless to not do so would mean that we were not complying with our statutory and regulatory obligations.
 We do not sell or rent your personal data for any purpose.

 Consent